Spatially/labs/ATA.md

 #### locationType

 This parameter defines what type of locations you wish to generate the Active Trade Area from.
-By default it is `Home` locations.
+By default it is `["Home"]` locations.
 Other possible values are:

-* Work
+* ["Work"]
-* HomeAndWork
+* ["Home", "Work"]

 #### geoFence